 Plus, the Garden District location can’t be beat, putting guests within easy walking distance of popular New Orleans attractions like Bourbon Street and the French Quarter.

-Expect to redeem between 50,000 and 70,000 Marriott Bonvoy points for an award night.
+Expect to redeem between 50,000 and 70,000 Marriott Bonvoy points on average for an award night.
 Paid rates hover around $280 per night.

 If you find yourself in sunny Sarasota, there’s arguably no better place to stay than this swanky Ritz-Carlton.
 The Mediterranean-style retreat overlooking Sarasota Bay puts you close to the city center and is as glitzy as it gets — all marble bathrooms, fine art, and the kind of seamless service brand loyalists come to expect.